 Bringing the socio-economic development of the Central Highlands region to continue rapidly and comprehensively

-Speaking at the opening of the Conference, Permanent Deputy Prime Minister Nguyen Hoa Binh said that the Central Highlands Regional Coordination Council, of which the Ministry of Planning and Investment is the standing agency, has organized 3 Conferences: The first one on announcing the establishment and unifying the key tasks of the Regional Coordination Council (September 15, 2023).
-The second one on giving comments on the planning of the Central Highlands region (December 1, 2023).
-The third one on announcing the Regional Planning for the period 2021-2030, with a vision to 2050; summarizing the implementation of Resolution No. 23 of the Politburo on the development of the Central Highlands region; consulting on specific mechanisms and policies of the Central Highlands region and the Regional Coordination Plan for 2024 (June 23, 2024).
+Speaking at the opening of the Conference, Permanent Deputy Prime Minister Nguyen Hoa Binh said that the Central Highlands Regional Coordination Council, of which the Ministry of Planning and Investment is the standing agency, has organized 3 Conferences: The first on announcing the establishment and unifying the key tasks of the Regional Coordination Council (September 15, 2023).
+The second on giving comments on the planning of the Central Highlands region (December 1, 2023).
+The third on announcing the Regional Planning for the 2021-2030 period, with a vision to 2050; summarizing the implementation of Resolution No. 23 of the Politburo on the development of the Central Highlands region; consulting on specific mechanisms and policies of the Central Highlands region and the Regional Coordination Plan for 2024 (June 23, 2024).

-Today's 4th meeting aims to evaluate the implementation of the Council's tasks in 2024, the progress of implementing the Central Highlands Regional Planning, review 1 year of implementing the Project on socio-economic development associated with protecting security and national defense in the Central Highlands (Project 104) and propose key tasks in 2025.
+Today's 4th meeting aims to evaluate the implementation of the Council's tasks in 2024, the progress of implementing the Central Highlands Regional Planning, review 1 year of implementing the Project on socio-economic development associated with security and defense protection in the Central Highlands (Project 104) and propose key tasks in 2025.

-“This is an opportunity for us to promptly recognize the difficulties, challenges, and obstacles to jointly determine directions and solutions to overcome them, in order to ensure the operation of the Regional Coordination Council, the implementation of regional planning and Project 104 are smooth, systematic, and effective, contributing to the socio-economic development of the Central Highlands region to continue to develop rapidly, comprehensively, qualitatively, and sustainably in the coming time,” said Deputy Prime Minister Nguyen Hoa Binh.
+“This is an opportunity for us to promptly recognize the difficulties, challenges, and obstacles to jointly determine directions and solutions to overcome them, in order to ensure the operation of the Regional Coordination Council, the implementation of regional planning and Project 104 is smooth, systematic, and effective, contributing to the socio-economic development of the Central Highlands region to continue to develop rapidly, comprehensively, qualitatively, and sustainably in the coming time,” said Deputy Prime Minister Nguyen Hoa Binh.

-Emphasizing that each region with different potentials, outstanding opportunities, and competitive advantages is assigned different tasks, but overall, the assigned tasks of the Central Highlands region are oriented towards a region of rapid and sustainable development based on a green and circular economy; the material and spiritual life of the people is improved; national defense and security are firmly ensured, Permanent Deputy Prime Minister Nguyen Hoa Binh requested leaders of ministries, branches, and localities to deeply assess the socio-economic development situation in 2024 in the Central Highlands region; the implementation of activities of the Central Highlands Coordination Council in 2024 and the expected work program for 2025 ; assess the implementation of key investment projects in the region.
+Emphasizing that each region with different potentials, outstanding opportunities, and competitive advantages is assigned different tasks, but overall, the assigned tasks of the Central Highlands region are oriented towards a region of rapid and sustainable development based on a green and circular economy; the material and spiritual life of the people is improved; national defense and security are firmly ensured, Permanent Deputy Prime Minister Nguyen Hoa Binh requested leaders of ministries, branches, and localities to deeply assess the socio-economic development situation in 2024 in the Central Highlands region; the implementation of activities of the Central Highlands Coordination Council in 2024 and the expected work program for 2025 ; and assess the implementation of key investment projects in the region.

 At the same time, propose and recommend directions, key solutions and specific tasks that need to be assigned to ministries, branches and localities in the Central Highlands region to organize regional development linkages with the highest efficiency, continue to implement regional planning and Project 104 in the coming time, contributing to the country's double-digit growth target.